teijekuiken/MotionCamera/README.md

 When everything is attached grab your multimeter en check if the right amounts of volts are comming thru.

+## Setting up the Rapsberry PI

+### Connecting the camera
+To setup the Raspberry Pi you first need to connect the camera to the Raspberry Pi.
+This can be done by connecting the camera cable to the Raspberry Pi Camera port, the blue side of the cable has to point to the usb ports of the Raspberry Pi.

+### Installing Mosquitto

+Open the terminal on the Raspberry Pi and install Mosquitto with the following commands:
+> sudo apt update

+> sudo apt install -y mosquitto mosquitto-clients

+> sudo systemctl enable mosquitto.service

+Check if Mosquitto is installed with the following command:
+> mosquitto -v

+To get the MQTT sever adress of the Raspberry Pi use the following command and remember the IP-Address:
+> hostname -I

 ## Setting up the Arduino
 ###  Connecting the PIR motion sensor